 There are several natural community types within Big Shoals State Forest.
 The dominant type is mesic flatwoods; however, upland mixed forests, basin swamps and cypress domes are also well represented.
 Most of these communities are good examples and have been well maintained.
 A perennial stream, Four Mile Branch, flows through Big Shoals and into the Suwannee River.

 The primary management objective of the Florida Forest Service is to restore, maintain and protect all native ecosystems.
 Through sound multiple-use management practices, a proper balance is maintained between resource utilization and resource protection.
 The forest provides habitat for many species of wildlife, including white-tailed deer, bobcat, fox squirrel and wild turkey.

 While Big Shoals Public Lands is noted for its whitewater rapids associated with the Big and Little Shoals on the Suwannee River, the state forest portion offers many other recreation opportunities.
 These include nature study, picnicking, hiking, bicycling, horseback riding, fishing and hunting.

 Big Shoals State Forest has a hiking trail and horseback riding trail included in the Florida Forest Service Trailwalker and Trailtrotter programs.
-There is also a very popular 4-mile paved bicycle trail located on the state forest.
+There is also a very popular 4-mile paved bicycle trail.
 A canoe launch is located on the northern section of the river, but please note: The shoals are very dangerous and should not be navigated when the water level is high.